 For example, men who suffer depression in Ottawa are less likely to seek treatment.
 And men are more likely fail to recognize that anything is emotionally wrong.
 Many of men will ignore their signs and symptoms of depression as they find it difficult to talk about their feelings and emotions.
 Men tend to focus more on the physical symptoms that often accompany depression, such as back pain, headaches, difficulty sleeping, or sexual problems.
 Avoiding talking or examining emotions can result in your depression going untreated as your doctor will focus on your reported physical symptoms instead.

 Some depressed men self-medicate using drugs or alcohol to dull their emotions.
 They may also distract themselves from their depressed feelings by avoidance.
 Men tend to avoid addressing issue that are bothering them and may choose instead to over engage in work, sports, or gaming.
 Or depressed men may also seek high risk-taking behaviours like gambling, unprotected sexual contact or reckless driving as a means of dealing with their anger and depression.
+Whilst gambling is fine for people who have self-control, it is known that gambling is not for everyone.
+You can learn more here.
+However, it is important to stress healthy men are able to frequent “Judi Bola” sites (or Gambling ball sites) without suffering any negative downsides.
 Men are more likely to express depression through anger directed at others.
 Unfortunately men are four times as likely as women to commit suicide as they use more serious methods to self harm when depressed.

 Women are twice as likely as men to feel depressed over their lfetime (12% of women versus 7% of men).
 Depression can occur at any age, but it’s most common in women between the ages of 40 and 59.
 Women may experience depression more often when compared to men due to biological differences such as premenstrual syndrome, hormonal fluctuation, during pregnancy, and postpartum depression.
 Postpartum depression is a serious medical condition, which requires immediate intervention and treatment for both the mother and her new baby.
 Postpartum depression occurs in about 10 to 25 percent of women following the birth of their child.
 Depression risk for women also increases during early menopause or after menopause especially if women experience long term sleep disruption or have previously suffered from depression.
 Women suffering from depression may also experience the desire to sleep more and isolate themselves from others.
 Many women tend to blame themselves when they feel depressed and may turn to food to feel better.
 Women are more likely to seek counselling in Ottawa for their depression.